For over 30 years, I have been helping people thrive.

 I have a Master of Arts in Counselling Psychology from the University of Ottawa, and currently in the process of obtaining CCC deisgnation.
 I am trained as a bilingual therapist and can provide counselling in both French and English.
 My therapy integrates narrative, humanist, feminist, and psychosomatic approaches to help clients thrive in the story of their life.
 My therapeutic approach is deeply influenced by two books, Man's Search for Meaning by Viktor Frankl and Women Who Run With the Wolves by Clarissa Estés.
 I also draw from Dialectial Behavioural Therapy (DBT), Complicated Grief Therapy (CGT), and Cognitive-Behavioural Therapy (CBT).
 I have experience working in addictions at a men's homeless shelter, harm-reduction initiatives, and most recently as a Child & Youth Mental Health Clinician with the Government of BC.
 I am particularly passionate about helping young people (age 13+) and women through a variety of issues, including depression, anxiety, ADHD, complex trauma, grief, identity issues, and the self (esteem, image, empowerment).

-In my spare time, you can find me reading, travelling abroad, keeping in touch with friends, and scuba diving.
+In my spare time, you can find me reading, travelling abroad, keeping in touch with friends, and teaching scuba diving.
 My availability is afternoons and evenings, and sessions with me are exclusively virtual via secure Zoom.

 If you come for your first visit you might find this cute little black fur ball sitting on a dog bed across from you.
 If you feel comfortable, please offer up a hand for a sniff.
 She has just turned one so she is not old enough to be formally trained as an emotional support dog or therapy dog but Brent is working at letting her experience a variety of different people and their energy.
 In her spare time, Pumpkin loves long walks/runs at the dog park, meeting new people, and hoarding miscellaneous items under the couch at home.